kfarkasHU/get-branch-on-tag-created-action/README.md

 # get-branch-on-tag-created-action
-Get branch name for which a tag was created on
+Get branch name for which a tag was created on.